ilpropheta/ilpropheta.github.io/README.md

 <img src="/pics/mlmodena20.png" alt="ML Modena First Event" width="650"/>
 <br/>

-In **2020** I have co-founded [ML Modena](https://mlmodena.it), the first (and only) open community about Artificial Intelligence in Modena.
+In **2020** I co-founded [ML Modena](https://mlmodena.it), the first open community about Artificial Intelligence in the Modena area.
 The community is part of the network of [IAML](https://iaml.it/), the Italian Association for Machine Learning.

 The very first event planned for February 2020 was canceled due to COVID-19 emergency and re-organized in December as [online-only event](#machine-learning-modena-kick-off-event).